apache/hawq-docs/admin/BackingUpandRestoringHAWQDatabases.md

+---
-# Backing Up and Restoring HAWQ {#backingupandrestoringhawqdatabases}
+title: Backing Up and Restoring HAWQ
+---

 This chapter provides information on backing up and restoring databases in HAWQ system.